sys-bio/tellurium/docs/tellurium_methods.rst

 Plotting
 ----------------------------------------

+Tellurium has a plotting engine which can target either Plotly (when used in a notebook environment) or Matplotlib.

+.. autofunction:: tellurium.plot

-Two useful plotting routines.
-They assume that the first column in the array is the x-axis and the second and subsequent columns represent curves on the y-axis.
+The function ``tellurium.plotArray`` assumes that the first column in the array is the x-axis and the second and subsequent columns represent curves on the y-axis.

 .. autofunction:: tellurium.plotArray
 .. autoclass:: tellurium.tellurium.ExtendedRoadRunner